 Casa de Conchas

-Where to Stay: There are of course loads of options, but I stayed at a hotel right along the beach and booked it using bookings.com.
+Where to Stay: There are loads of options, but I stayed at a hotel right along the beach and booked it using bookings.com.
 Depending on when you go, you can snag some pretty great ocean-front deals!

 How to get there: From Valencia, the easiest way is to rent a car, and drive for about 1.5 hours.
 You can also take the train from Valencia Nord station (what I usually did) to the Benicarló stop, and then take an Uber or cab into town from there.